Looking for that perfect backyard fire? Lava Rock & Fire Glass are both great options, but which would suit your fire better? Find out here.Read More

 - Change your filters.
 This is pretty standard, but it’s always worth a reminder to change your filters around once a month when you’re using an air conditioner frequently.
 You don’t end up with a build up of air conditioner mold!

-While you’re at it – also make sure the coils of the air conditioner are clean.
+- While you’re at it – also make sure the coils of the air conditioner are clean.
 Any dirt will insulate the coils, making it harder for the appliance to cool down the air.
 All it takes is a quick scrub down and it’ll be like giving your air conditioner a breath of fresh air.
 These are just on the back of any standard air conditioner.
 This also applies to the compressor unit if you have a full home system.
-Not quite sure how to do it?
-Learn how in under 2 minutes with this quick video:

 - Keep it on Low.
 Air conditioners work best when on for a longer period of time.
 If you’re just heading out for 30 minutes – an hour, just leave it maintining a temperature on low power.
 This should actually save you energy opposed to letting the room heat up and needing to cool it down again.